 2. Flood insurance isn’t just for homes that are in high-risk flooding zones.

 Even if your house isn’t located in a “high-risk” flooding area, you can still get a flood insurance policy.
 (In fact, you might be able to get a preferred risk policy – more on that in a bit.)
-FEMA estimates that about 20% of all flood claims come from homes that are in low or moderate-risk areas.
-Flooding is the most common natural disaster in the United States.
+Flooding is a very common natural disaster, and it can strike homes that aren’t technically in “high-risk” areas.

-3. To get flood insurance, you have to go through the NFIP.
+3. To get flood insurance, you can go through the NFIP.

 When you go to get a flood insurance policy, you’ll probably end up going through an agent and getting the policy from the NFIP (National Flood Insurance Program.)
 They’re kind of the go-to when it comes to flood insurance.
 (But you can’t go straight to the NFIP – you have to go through an agent.)